BaamStudios/XnaMixamoImporter/README.md

 ## Setup
 - Compile [BaamStudios.AnimationExtractor](BaamStudios.AnimationExtractor) with Visual Studio
 - Make sure that the paths at the top of [internal_convert.bat](Scripts/internal_convert.bat) point to the programs mentioned in _What you need_.
-This should already be correct in most cases.

 ##How to import the character model
 - Export your character with the t-pose animation on [mixamo.com](https://www.mixamo.com) as "include skin" and "Collada for Blender 2.49 (.dae zipped)"